-Many people experience feelings of anxiety at some point in their lives.
-You might feel nervous or worried about taking a test, asking for a raise, going on a date, or finishing a project on time.
+Many people feel anxious from time to time.
+You might experience intense fear about taking a test, asking for a raise, going on a date, or finishing a project on time.
 Occasional, mild anxiety like this is common.
-However, if your anxiety is continuous, severe, and/or interfering with your life, you may benefit from seeking additional support.
+However, if your symptoms of anxiety are persistent anxiety, severe, and/or interfering with your daily life, you may benefit from seeking help from a mental health professional.

-Struggling with anxiety can leave an individual feeling very isolated.
-You may wonder if anyone else feels the way you do.
-You might even worry that you’ll never feel differently.
+Struggling with anxiety can leave you feeling isolated, wondering if anyone else feels the way you do.
+You might worry that your traumatic experiences or feelings of intense fear will never improve.

 Obsessive-Compulsive Disorder (OCD) is a complex condition that, although not strictly classified as an anxiety disorder, contains significant anxiety in those who live with it.
 OCD is characterized by recurring, unwanted thoughts or obsessions, and repetitive behaviors or compulsions.
 People with OCD may feel driven to perform certain behaviors, such as repeatedly checking a door lock or washing a dish multiple times.
 These actions are often performed to alleviate the anxiety caused by the obsessions.